- The Story

 The Bf 109 was a small machine compared with the British Spitfire.
 Although only 4% longer than the Messerschmitt, the Spitfire had 13% more wingspan and 39% more wing area.
 This was because the 109 was designed around an engine of only some 700 horsepower, whereas the Spitfire was always meant to have an engine of 1000 horsepower or more.
 It is testament to Messerschmitt's design that the early 109s delivered had much the same performance as the later Spitfire, on much lower engine power.
 However, when more powerful German engines became available, their extra weight and the need to shoehorn them into the small 109 airframe while increasing the already high wing loading, led to problems.
 While Allied designs went on to be powered by engines of 2,000 horsepower or more the Messerschmitt only achieved such power in short bursts through the use of such devices as methanol injection.
 The increase in weight made the later 109s difficult to handle at low speeds, even with Handley Page slats.

 The 109 was always criticised for having a very narrow track undercarriage, which made for tricky landing and taxiing.
+In fact it was not the narrow track alone that caused issues (the Spitfire had an even narrower track undercarriage but did not suffer the issues the Bf109 did), rather it was the narrow track combined with long stalky legs with the aircraft wheels raked out at a " negative camber angle" that produced an overall configuration that demanded very precise handing on take-off and landing and that was easily damaged by a heavy landing.
 It must be remembered that Messerschmitt was designing one of the very first retracting undercarriages on a fighter type anywhere in the world and his thin wing, so essential to the performance of the aircraft, precluded any other arrangement.
 One advantage of the design, which was never really used by the Germans, was the ability to remove the wings while the undercarriage still supported the fuselage.
 The nature of the German territorial gains meant that 109s could be flown direct to any battlefront.
 The Allies, on the other hand, often had to assemble aircraft after long sea journeys to destinations such as North Africa, Russia and the Far East.
 The men tasked with this work would have appreciated a design like that of the 109, which could be taken out of a packing crate in three large pieces and be reassembled without the need of jigs or hoists.

 The cockpit of the Messerschmitt hinged to the side for entry and exit, this meant that it could not be left open for taxiing or slid back in flight for better vision.
 It also had heavy framing that obstructed the pilot's view.
 This latter shortcoming was overcome late in the war with the introduction of the "Erla hood" (often called the "Galland" hood) with less metalwork in the canopy and a slab of armoured glass to replace the armour plate that protected the pilot's head but also obscured vision (Erla Maschinenwerk of Leipzig built Bf109s under license and designed the improved canopy, Adolf Galland, Luftwaffe General of Fighters was the most ardent advocate of improved field of view for the 109).